byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 start_time = time.time()

-with concurrent.futures.ThreadPoolExecutor(max_workers=30) as executor:
+with concurrent.futures.ThreadPoolExecutor(max_workers=10) as executor:

     # map all the urls to the download_page function
-    # This will use all 5 threads in the pool
+    # This will use all 10 threads in the pool.
+This means that 10 URLS
+    # will be downloaded concurrently.
     results = executor.map(download_page, urls)

     for url, result in zip(urls, results):